Optimal Encoding Schemes for Several Classes of Discrete Degraded Broadcast Channels: Introduction

-This paper is organized as follows: Section \ref{sec:Fstar} defines the conditional entropy bound $F^*(\cdot)$ for the channel output of a discrete DBC and represents the capacity region of the discrete DBC with the function $F^*$.
-Section \ref{sec:properties} establishes a number of theorems concerning various properties of $F^*$.
-Section \ref{sec:evaluation} evaluates $F^*(\cdot)$ and indicates the optimal transmission strategy for the discrete DBC.
-For the multi-user broadcast Z channel, Section \ref{sec:BZC} proves the optimality of the NE scheme.
-Section \ref{sec:inputsymmetric} introduces the input-symmetric DBC, provides the permutation encoding approach, an independent-encoding scheme for the input-symmetric DBC and proves its optimality.
-Section \ref{sec:multiplication} studies the discrete multiplicative DBC and shows that the NE scheme achieves the boundary of the capacity region for the discrete multiplicative DBC.
+This paper is organized as follows: Subsection \ref{sec:notation} below lays out the notation used in this paper.
+Section \ref{sec:Fstar} defines and studies the conditional entropy bound $F^*(\boldsymbol{q},s)$ for the channel output of a discrete DBC, and represents the capacity region of the discrete DBC using the function $F^*(\boldsymbol{q},s)$.
+Section \ref{sec:evaluation} uses duality to evaluate $F^*(\boldsymbol{q},s)$ and provides an approach to characterizing optimal transmission strategies for the discrete DBC based on this evaluation.
+As an example, Section \ref{sec:BSC} uses the duality-based computation of $F^*(\boldsymbol{q},s)$ to provide an explicit parametric expression for the capacity region of the two-receiver binary-symmetric BC.
+Section \ref{sec:BZC} proves the optimality of the NE scheme for broadcast Z channels with more than two receivers.
+Section \ref{sec:inputsymmetric} defines the IS-DBC, introduces the permutation encoding approach, and proves its optimality for IS-DBCs.
+Section \ref{sec:multiplication} studies the discrete multiplication DBC and shows that NE achieves the boundary of the capacity region for the discrete multiplication DBC.
 Section \ref{sec:conclusion} delivers the conclusions.